ztj/ztj.github.io/_posts/2015-06-11-macbook-day-one.md

 Despite being light for its class, it's still a burden to lug around when I know I'm never going to use it outside of the office.

-'I don't require a notebook of my own.
+I don't require a notebook of my own.
 However, I, like most people, tend to do personal things while at work.
 I prefer not to do too much personal stuff on work property.
 You never know what kind of data mixups may happen and it's generally good to keep a clear separation